-CAMPING CONTINUED Water Purification Water purification of some form is required.
+CAMPING CONTINUED Hydration A 3L capacity is recommended, though some people need more.
+A common approach is to bring a 2-3L bladder and a 1L hard-sided bottle.
+The bottle is important as a backup to the bladder if it gets punctured.
+A hard-sided bottle may also double as a mug for hot water, though not every bottle is designed to hold boiling water.
+Drinking tubes must also have a lock on the bite valve.
+Examples: Nalgene 32oz bottle, Hydrapak Seeker 2-3L, MSR Dromedary 4-8L Buy Own Water Purification Water purification of some form is required.
 The popular tabs that our guides use, Aquatabs, are available at the Equipment Shop the morning of the course.
 Pills that take an hour or less to purify are recommended.
 Steripens are an acceptable alternative to purification tablets.
 It is strongly encouraged to use the brand Aquatabs, as they work the fastest and have the least amount of flavor once administered.
 NOTE: Pumps can be damaged by silt in the glacial water and can easily freeze at night and crack.
-However, many of our guides are finding success using some of the integrated pump/bladders like the BeFree and Quickdraw Examples: Aquatabs, Steripen, Katadyn BeFree, Platypus Quickdraw Buy Own OTHER ESSENTIALS Toothbrush and Toothpaste Travel size recommended Buy Own Hand Sanitizer and/or Wet Wipes Required.
+However, many of our guides are finding success using some of the integrated pump/bladders like the BeFree and Quickdraw Buy Own OTHER ESSENTIALS Toothbrush and Toothpaste Own Travel size recommended Buy Own Hand Sanitizer and/or Wet Wipes Required.
 Used after going to the bathroom and before eating.
 Wet wipes can be used for the "mountain shower."
 Buy Own Alarm Clock You will be responsible for waking up at certain times throughout the program.
-While your guide can sometimes be your alarm, there are often situations where tents are far apart.
 Be sure if you use your phone as an alarm that you have enough backup battery to accommodate for this.
-If you plan to use a watch, be sure your alarm is loud enough to work for you. ☐ Buy ☐ Own Toilet Paper The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
+If you plan to use a watch, be sure your alarm is loud enough to work for you.
+Buy Own Notebook and writing utensil Some form of being able to take notes is nice.
+A Write in the Rain notebook might be handy.
+Buy Own Toilet Paper The provided solid waste bags have a small amount of toilet paper with them, but most people do not find this to be adequate.
 Estimate how much you'll need for a program of this length and place that in a plastic zip-lock bag.
 An extra zip lock bag can be helpful for pack-out of used paper.
-If you plan to use wet wipes, be wary of scented or exfoliating types as these can be an irritant for some people. ☐ Buy ☐ Own Pee Cloth (Optional) A reusable, antimicrobial pee cloth, used in the place of toilet paper or wet wipes.
+Buy Own Pee Cloth (Optional) A reusable, antimicrobial pee cloth, used in the place of toilet paper or wet wipes.
 Example: Kula Cloth Buy Own Urination Device (Optional) Pee funnels such as the GoGirl or Freshette.
-Rigid pee funnels hold their shape better.
-Used in conjunction with a pee bottle or while on a rope team.
-These can help mitigate the need to squat.
-Example: Freshette Buy Own Menstrual Cup (Optional) There are many things to consider about backcountry menstruation, click on the link for more information.
-Examples: Diva cup, Saalt, Lunette Buy Own
+Buy Own